Julip Horses Ltd

 Julip Horses Ltd. was a United Kingdom-based company that produced a range of 1/12-scale model horses.
-Julip Horses Ltd. was established in 1945 by Lavender Gander Dower (d.
+Julip Horses Ltd. was established in 1945 by Lavender Dower (b.
+1907 d.
 2003) as a family-run business.
 They manufactured model horses and accessories, originally made of leather, then latex, then plastic.
 In 2013, the company was split.
 Julip Originals continues operating as of 2024; Julip Horses Ltd. stopped trading in 2016.